Sea of Thieves

-Sea of Thieves is a 2018 action-adventure game developed by Rare and published by Microsoft Studios.
+Sea of Thieves is a 2018 action-adventure game developed by Rare and published by Xbox Game Studios.
 The player assumes the role of a pirate who completes voyages from different trading companies.
 The multiplayer game sees players explore an open world via a pirate ship from a first-person perspective.
-Groups of players encounter each other regularly during their adventures, sometimes forming alliances, and sometimes going head-to-head.
+Players may encounter each other during their adventures, sometimes forming alliances, and sometimes going head-to-head.